cydlos/cydlos/README.md

 ### Hey, I'm Cyd! 😀

 I have a degree in History & a master's in Ancient History, and I worked for some time as a researcher.
-I speak Portuguese-Br, English, Spanish, French & I've been studying/trying to learn German for the last 2 years (yes, I started studying 🇩🇪 during the pandemics).

-In 2020, I started to learn Python on my own, but it wasn't until 2022, being part of the batch #946 in Le Wagon, that I effectively decided for my career as a webdev and started learning new skills as a developer.<br><br>
+I speak Portuguese 🇧🇷, English 🇺🇸, Spanish 🇪🇸, French 🇫🇷 & I've been studying/trying to learn German 🇩🇪 for the last 2 years (yes, I started studying during the pandemics).
+In 2020, I started to learn Python on my own, but it wasn't until 2022, being part of the batch #946 in Le Wagon, that I effectively decided for my career as a webdev and started learning new skills as a developer.

+I'm always willing (and eager!) to learn new skills — for the pleasure of learning as much as for their usefulness.

+<br><br>

 ## My Skills
    [<img align="left" alt="Cyd | terminal" width="22px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/terminal/terminal.png" />][terminal]